simensen/fig-leaf/transform-logical-paths.md

 2. Specification
 ----------------

-Given a fully qualified logical path, a logical path prefix, and a logical separator, implementations:
+Given a fully qualified logical path, a logical path prefix, a logical separator, and a file system path prefix, implementations:

-- MUST replace the logical path prefix with a file system path prefix associated with that logical path prefix, and
+- MUST replace the logical path prefix with the file system path prefix, and

 - MUST replace logical path separators in the logical path suffix with directory separators.